massacresIV/PF1EE/docs/srd/races/versatile-lineages/dhampirs.md

 - **Predatory Nature:** A lifetime spent navigating fear, suspicion, and lies hones the Grave-Touched’s instincts.
 They gain a +2 racial bonus on Bluff and Perception checks.

-- **Whispers from the Grave:** Grave-Touched can cast *detect undead* once per day as a spell-like ability.
-They often describe this as a chilling awareness of death lingering nearby.
-The caster level equals the Grave-Touched’s character level.

 - **Vampiric Eyes:** A Grave-Touched’s gaze pierces gloom like moonlight over headstones.
 They can see twice as far as humans in dim light, gaining low-light vision.
 If they already possess low-light vision from their base race, they instead gain darkvision out to 60 feet.

 ---